Building Your Own Trusted Execution Environments Using FPGA: Architecture

 \subsection{Bootstrapping Trust in Enclaves}

-Because the details of trust bootstrap are related to the specific deployment model and policies, \sysname provides the mechanisms to build trust bootstrap paths. \sysname supports FPGAs that can be configured at boot time and/or reconfigured at run-time by providing trust bootstrap in enclaves both statically and dynamically.
-The static trust bootstrap builds on secure or trusted boot, whereas the dynamic trust bootstrap relies on some dynamic root-of-trust modules at run-time.

-Without loss of generality, Figure~\ref{fig:bootstrap} shows three example paths for static and dynamic trust bootstrap on the Xilinx Zynq SoC with Arm hardcore CPUs.
-In the static bootstrap case \Circled{\textbf{1}}, \sysname relies on secure or trusted boot to launch enclaves.
-BootROM, which is the root of trust for measurement, first decrypts, measures, i.e., $m_1=H(FSBL)$, and executes the FSBL using the device keys.
-The FSBL initializes the hardcore system by decrypting, measuring, and executing the SSBL using the device keys.
-A measurement $m_2=H(m_1||SSBL)$ is generated in this step.
-The FSBL also initializes the FPGA by decrypting, measuring, and configuring the FPGA using the device keys, after which bitstream is programmed on the FPGA, and the \firmware starts execution.
-A measurement $m_3=H(m_2||BS||FW)$ is generated by the FSBL and placed on the shared DRAM region with the enclave for the future use of attestation report generation, which we discuss in~\S\ref{subsec:attest}.
-The \firmware uses the developer keys, e.g., $k_{u}$ and/or $pk_{u}$, to decrypt and measure the SSA.
+Software running on the hardcore system can configure the FPGA by sending a protected bitstream to the FPGA configuration module (FCM), which is a trusted hardware module.
+The FCM verifies the bitstream using the device keys.
+Upon a successful verification, the FCM decrypts the bitstream using the device key and configures the FPGA.
+After this step, the softcore CPU, \hwloader in the \modelb, and the interconnections among hardware modules will be configured.
+In addition, \firmware on the softcore CPU starts execution.
+A measurement $m=H(bitstream)$ is generated by the FCM and placed on the shared DRAM region with the enclave for the future use of attestation report generation.
+In the \modela, the \firmware uses the developer keys, e.g., $k_{u}$ and/or $pk_{u}$, to decrypt and measure the SSA.
 Allowed developer keys are embedded in the \firmware at the development stage.
 Because the \firmware is encrypted at rest and only decrypted on the BRAM, the developer keys are secure.

-In the dynamic case, software running on the hardcore system of a Xilinx Zynq device can use the device configuration (DevC) or Processor Configuration Access Port (PCAP) interfaces to reconfigure the FPGA.
-Therefore, the software module that reconfigures the FPGA needs to access the device key and must be trusted.
-In the case that TrustZone is not available or used \Circled{\textbf{2}}, the trusted software module can be part of the REE kernel, which uses the device keys to decrypt and measure the bitstream and \firmware.
-If TrustZone is available \Circled{\textbf{3}}, the trust software module can be a kernel module inside the TrustZone secure world operating system.
+Under the \modelb, \firmware can be compromised, so it requests the \hwloader to decrypt and verify the SSA.
+Because the \hwloader is also encrypted at rest and only has the keys on its own BRAM at runtime, the keys are secure.